musicq/panicit/README.md

 **with cause**

-You can also provide the cause.
+You can provide the cause as well.

 ```ts
 import { panic } from 'panicit'